-Please plan to pick up your child at the assigned pick-up location, rather than signing him/her out a few minutes early through the office.
+\Please plan to pick up your child at the assigned pick-up location, rather than signing him/her out a few minutes early through the office.
 This helps us safeguard classroom learning time as the class loses 5-10 minutes of instruction time with each interruption.
+Please note that leaving before dismissal is considered an occurrence for attendance reasons.